T and B Lymphocyte and Natural Killer Cell Profile

-Your body makes several types of white blood cells to fight off disease or illness.
+Your body makes several types of white blood cells.
+White blood cells fight off disease

-Lymphocytes are one type of white blood cell.
-They help your immune system by making
+and illness.
+Lymphocytes are a type of white blood cell.
+They help your immune system

-antibodies and other substances that battle cancer and infections and by killing cells
+by making antibodies and other substances that battle cancer and infections.
+They

-B lymphocytes, or B cells, make antibodies that help your body fight infections.
+B lymphocytes (B cells).
+These make antibodies that help your body fight infections.

 Why do I need this test?

-You may need this test if you have an illness like HIV/AIDS that could be related
+You may need this test if you have an illness like HIV/AIDS that could cause problems

-to problems with your immune system.
-You may also need this test if you have certain
+with your immune system.
+You may also need this test if you have certain types of

 What other tests might I have along with this test?

-Your healthcare provider may order other tests to check how well your immune system
+You may also have other tests to check how well your immune system is working.
+One

-is working.
-One of these tests measures the amounts of different kinds of immunoglobulins,
+of these tests measures the amounts of different kinds of immunoglobulins, or antibodies,

-or antibodies, in your blood.
-You may also need diagnostic scans, urine tests, a bone
+in your blood.
+You may also need diagnostic scans, urine tests, a bone marrow biopsy,

 What do my test results mean?

-Having low or high numbers of B cells, T cells, and/or NK cells can be caused by many
+Having low or high numbers of B cells, T cells, or NK cells may mean you have an illness

 How is this test done?